the-turing-way/the-turing-way/book/website/collaboration/remote-collab/remote-collab-conferences.md

 - Allocate sufficient budget for organising this event (for example for the tools, equipment and childcare)
 - First place to confirm your budget and support for handling it is your organisation
 - Looking for sponsorship early on is always a good idea
-  - In the early phase, even though not all the information is sorted, use website to attract sponsors
+  - In the early phase, even though not all the information is sorted, use the website to attract sponsors
-- Decide how big your event should be based on available resource (such as online communication tools, assigned budget of the event, size of your community)
+- Decide how big your event should be based on the available resource (such as online communication tools, assigned budget of the event, size of your community)
 - Calculate how much to make the registration fee if no sponsorship is gained

 ### Participation support grants